 - Computationally expensive: The exp() function is computationally expensive compared with the other non-linear activation functions.

-The next non-linear activation function that I am going to discuss addresses the zero-centered problem in sigmoid.
+The next non-linear activation function that I will discuss addresses the zero-centered problem in sigmoid.

 - The tanh function also suffers from the vanishing gradient problem and therefore kills gradients when saturated.

-To address the vanishing gradient problem, let us discuss another non-linear activation function known as the rectified linear unit (ReLU) which is a lot better than the previous two activation functions and is most widely used these days.
+To address the vanishing gradient problem, let us discuss another non-linear activation function known as the rectified linear unit (ReLU), which is much better than the previous two activation functions and is most widely used.

 5.3.
 Rectified Linear Unit (ReLU)

-ReLU is half-rectified from the bottom as you can see from the figure above.
-Mathematically, it is given by this simple expression
+ReLU is half-rectified from the bottom, as shown in the figure above.
+Mathematically, it is given by this simple expression.

 - Not zero-centered: The outputs are not zero centered similar to the sigmoid activation function.

 - The other issue with ReLU is that if x < 0 during the forward pass, the neuron remains inactive and it kills the gradient during the backward pass.
 Thus weights do not get updated, and the network does not learn.
 When x = 0 the slope is undefined at that point, but this problem is taken care of during implementation by picking either the left or the right gradient.